akeda2/eb/README.md

 e  - edit a line in the buffer k  - comment out a line in the buffer u  - Uncomment a line in the buffer

+nlf   - convert all line endings in buffer to LF ncr   - convert all line endings in buffer to CR ncrlf - convert all line endings in buffer to CRLF n     - choose line ending interactively (lf/cr/crlf)

 b  - add Unicode BOM to the beginning of the file
 B  - remove unicode BOM from the beginning of the file